-On the disposition or deemed disposition of a Unit, the Unitholder will realize a capital gain (or capital loss) to the extent that the Unitholder's proceeds of disposition (other than any amount payable by the Fund that represents an amount that is otherwise required to be included in the Unitholder's income as described above) exceed (or are exceeded by) the aggregate of the adjusted cost base of the Unit and any reasonable costs of disposition.
-For the purpose of determining the adjusted cost base to a Unitholder of Units of a particular Class, the cost of newly acquired Units will be averaged with the adjusted cost base to a Unitholder of all Units of the Class owned by the Unitholder as capital property before the acquisition.
-If the Fund distributes property in kind, a Unitholder's proceeds of disposition would generally be equal to the aggregate of the fair market value of the distributed property and the amount of any cash received, less any capital gain realized by the Fund on the disposition.
+On the disposition or deemed disposition of a Unit, the Unitholder will realize a capital gain (or capital loss) to the extent that the Unitholder's proceeds of disposition (other than any amount payable by a Fund that represents an amount that is otherwise required to be included in the Unitholder's income as described above) exceed (or are exceeded by) the aggregate of the adjusted cost base of the Unit and any reasonable costs of disposition.
+For the purpose of determining the adjusted cost base to a Unitholder of Units of a particular Class, the cost of the newly acquired Units will be averaged with the adjusted cost base to a Unitholder of all Units of the Class owned by the Unitholder as capital property before the acquisition.
+If a Fund distributes property in kind, in respect of the disposition of a Unit, the Unitholder's proceeds of disposition would generally be equal to the aggregate of the fair market value of the distributed property and the amount of any cash received, less any capital gain realized by the Fund on the disposition.

-Based on the published administrative positions of the CRA, a re-designation of Units of a particular Class to Units of another Class denominated in the same currency should not result in a disposition of the Units.
+Based on the published administrative positions of the CRA, a re-designation of Units of a particular Class to Units of another Class denominated in the same currency and that is not subject to, or benefits from, certain foreign currency hedges should not result in a disposition of the Units.